Aspsyxia/python-console/README.md

 To avoid errors, the name of a song, website or whatever we want to open (except for directory path) has to be given in between " " signs, as I didn't come up with better regex yet.

 In order to play youtube videos and search internet I made use of webbrowser, googlesearch and youtubesearchpython libraries.
-As for opening apps, I used AppOpener (it's killing me how straightforward those libs name are) in it's 1.5 version.
+As for opening apps, I used AppOpener in it's 1.5 version.

 ## Future improvments
 Currently program is at it's final "basic" form, I'd still like to add some more functions, improve parser and make it run as an .exe file